What is Radicalisation in Safeguarding?

 What is Radicalisation in Health and Social Care

 Radicalisation in health and social care refers to the process by which individuals, often vulnerable, come to adopt extreme political, social, or religious ideals that could lead to terrorism.
-This is a vital issue within these sectors in the UK because health and social care professionals are in a unique position to identify and intervene when vulnerable individuals are at risk.
+This is a really important issue within these sectors because health and social care professionals are in a unique position to identify and intervene when vulnerable individuals are at risk.

 What is Radicalisation?